Blurry background for design

 Pools can be breeding grounds for disease, and these germs can infect your healing eye.
 If you’re a frequent swimmer, take a break for at least a week after cataract surgery.
 You should also avoid saunas and hot tubs during this period.

 Your doctor may recommend using an eye shield, an eye patch, or an ocular bandage after cataract surgery.
 For example, you may need to wear an eye shield while sleeping.
-Studies demonstrate that an ocular bandage and other protective devices can reduce post-operative symptoms like foreign-body sensation, sensitivity to light, and tearing.
+Studies demonstrate that ocular bandages and other protective devices can reduce postoperative symptoms, such as foreign-body sensation, light sensitivity, and tearing.

 6. Schedule a Break From Exercise